patrick-kidger/diffrax/docs/api/adjoints.md

     Alternatively we may compute $\frac{\mathrm{d}y(t_1)}{\mathrm{d}y_0}$ analytically.
 In doing so we obtain a backwards-in-time ODE that we must numerically solve to obtain the desired gradients.
 This is known as "optimise then discretise", and corresponds to [`diffrax.BacksolveAdjoint`][] below.

+!!! note

+    It is possible to augment the structure of the forward ODE solve to ensure algebraic reversibility of the numerical operations.
+As a result, backpropagation can be performed with very low memory usage and retain exact gradient calculation.
+This corresponds to [`diffrax.ReversibleAdjoint`][] below.

 ??? abstract "`diffrax.AbstractAdjoint`"

     ::: diffrax.AbstractAdjoint